deepset-ai/haystack/docs/_src/usage/usage/roadmap.md

 ### Add Zenhub Plugin
 We decided for Zenhub, as it allows a close integration with GitHub and real-time sharing of roadmaps and sprints.
-Once you have installed the browser plugin from here, you will see additional tabs and infos on the Haystack GtiHub page.
+Once you have installed the browser plugin below, you will see additional tabs and infos on the Haystack GitHub page.

 Zenhub Plugin: https://www.zenhub.com/extension